LEAVE EVERYTHING! Ranveer Singh Pulls Off The CRAZIEST LOOK For His Wedding Party & The Pics Are Wow

 Grand Hyatt’s Sweet Gesture For The Newlyweds

-Grand Hyatt leaves no stone unturned to make the party every bit special for the newlyweds and their sweet gesture and efforts are worth praising!
+Grand Hyatt left no stone unturned to make the party every bit special for the newlyweds and their sweet gesture and efforts are worth praising!